Artificial IntelligenceGoogle Updates AI Search: The End of Traditional SEO?

 Imagine searching for "how to learn programming from scratch."
 Previously, you'd see 10 blue links and pick one.
 Now, a large bubble appears at the top containing a smart summary that answers your question directly — generated by AI from multiple sources.

 The visitor reads the summary and gets their answer without clicking any website.
 That's exactly what concerns content creators.
+To understand how AI is reshaping the web, read the complete guide to artificial intelligence basics.

 | Metric | Before Update | After Update |